Last Updated on

 Things to Know Before Traveling Cinque Terre

 As a region which was once considered off-the-beaten-path for travelers, Cinque Terre has grown some.
 But it is still very unique so I still wanted to share my Cinque Terre Travel Guide.
 Cinque Terre consists of five seaport villages.
-Each village has its own character.
+Each village has its own character and feels like it’s fallen from a list of film locations from famous Italian movies.

 Riomaggiore is the first town you’ll stop in after La Spezia Centrale.
 Visiting Riomaggiore you will find a cute but compact village with one narrow walking path lined with apartment buildings and some restaurants leading to the sea.
 It is seemingly one of the smallest of all five, but is said to have a lively nightlife in the summer.
 Above the train tracks, the village goes deeper and steeper into the hills with a few more restaurants and shops.
 Visiting Riomaggiore, a popular finger food to try is the deep fried seafood of calamari, anchovies and shrimp.
 Definitely try it!
 Visit Il Pescato Cucinato, which is said to have the freshest catch.